More than a dozen Israeli companies pitched at today's US-Israel Cleantech Conference at the University of Pennsylvania.

 "The high tech sector took 15 years to develop in Israel," said Hillel Milo, Managing Partner of AquAgroFund, which at $100M US is one of the largest venture capital firms in the cleantech sector in Israel.
 "I have a feeling we will have a robust cleantech sector in five years."

-If the companies featured today is any example Israel is on its way.
+If the companies featured today are any example Israel is on its way.

 Of particular interest were several companies developing small-scale alternative technologies, especially solar and wind, for the distributed energy market.
 As expected, there was a high concentration on solar and wind solutions.
 Among the noteworthy companies: